Vision Learners Meet Web Image-Text Pairs: Approach

 \subsection{Understanding the Loss Function}

-If we consider each natural image as a Gaussian distribution, then the loss in~\cref{eq:mae} is actually maximizing the log-likelihood of the generated image:
+If we consider the \OURS image decoder as modeling the image using a Gaussian prior~\citep{zhao2015loss}, then the loss in~\cref{eq:mae} is actually maximizing the log-likelihood of the generated image:

-where $\sigma$ is the standard deviation of distribution. $Z$ and $C$ are constants that do not affect the optimization process.
-Together with $\mathcal{L}_{L}$, we can see that our loss function in~\cref{eq:overall} is maximizing the log-likelihood of both the generated image and the generated textual caption.
-Thus the latent representation $T$ extracted by the model optimized to be more predictive of the image $X^V$ and the caption $X^L$.
-In other words, the conditional entropy $H(X^V,X^L|T)$ is minimized via the two losses in our framework, maximizing the mutual information $I(X^V,X^L;T)$ and leading to a more transferrable representation.
+where $\sigma$ is the standard deviation of the distribution. $\mathrm{M}$ and $\mathrm{C}$ are constants that do not affect the optimization process.
+Together with $\mathcal{L}_{L}$, we can see that our loss function in~\cref{eq:overall} is maximizing the log-likelihood of both the generated image and the generated paired text.
+Thus the latent representation $Z$ extracted by the model is optimized to be more predictive of the image $X^V$ and the caption $X^L$.
+In other words, the conditional entropy $H(X^V,X^L|Z)$ is minimized via the two losses in our framework, maximizing the mutual information $I(X^V,X^L;Z)$, and leading to a more transferable representation.